AmirHosein-Gharaati/rate-app/README.md

 **Note**: some requests at the first time were random, but the last minute was high, so the rating average did not change much.
 Changing the ratings and scores will result a different average.

+## TODO
+- There is an ambiguity in the task for myself.
+I don't know whether we should add the user rate to the post view GET API if the user rated for the posts we are returning.
+In this case, when we queried the posts using pagination, we can query for the user rates including those posts ids, or maybe helping from joins.
+- In the handling posts overall rate average and user counts, we can update only those posts that we know a new rating average is computed, and ignore the other posts.
+- Separating the requirements for different environments makes dependencies more precise and cleaner.